External components

 • Digital representation of image to display is sent to the monitor

-• The monitor produces each pixel (the “atom” of monitor displays) using some deterministic physical technology
+• The monitor produces each pixel (the smallest element of the screen or “atom” of monitor displays) using some deterministic physical technology

 • Light from the monitor reaches us as a useful/pleasing image.